KingCode/chessica/README.md

 Utilities for assisting with chess games and position data.

+This was itially movitvated by an interest in transforming a chess diagram (with only image data) into something that can be fed into a chess engine.

 ## Usage

 From a diagram position, one can enter pieces and occupied squares into